2024–25 Alabama A&M Lady Bulldogs basketball team

 The 2024–25 Alabama A&M Lady Bulldogs basketball team will represent Alabama A&M University during the 2024–25 NCAA Division I women's basketball season.
-The Lady Bulldogs, who are led by first-year head coach Dawn Thornton, will play their home games at the Alabama A&M Events Center in Huntsville, Alabama as members of the Southwestern Athletic Conference.
+The Lady Bulldogs, who were led by first-year head coach Dawn Thornton, will played their home games at the Alabama A&M Events Center in Huntsville, Alabama as members of the Southwestern Athletic Conference.

 Previous season

 The Lady Bulldogs finished the 2023–24 season 15–16, 10–8 in SWAC play to finish in fifth place place.
 They were upset by Arkansas–Pine Bluff in the quarterfinals of the SWAC tournament.

 On March 19, 2024, the school announced that head coach Margaret Richards would be stepping down from her head coaching position.
 On April 6, 2024, the school named Arkansas–Pine Bluff head coach Dawn Thornton as the Lady Bulldogs' next head coach.

 Preseason

 On September 19, 2024, the SWAC released their preseason coaches poll.
 Alabama A&M was picked to finish third in the SWAC regular season.